jonlamb-gh/rpi4-yocto-xeoma-server/README.md

 * update fstab recipe for the USB3 ssd mount
   - add provisioning script for formatting the ssd, chmod/chown xeoma user stuff
 * replace `kernel-modules` in `core-image-minimal.bb` with only the needed modules like here: http://git.yoctoproject.org/cgit.cgi/poky/tree/meta/recipes-extended/iptables/iptables_1.4.9.bb?id=f992d6b4348bc2fde4a415bcc10b1a770aa9a0bc
+* restrict the `OUTPUT` iptables rules
+* update sysctl.conf ICMP rules, or remove iptables, currently disabled in the kernel
 * put the `-archivecache` in `/dev/shm` or on the USB3 ssd
 * remove the multimedia/graphics/unused layers/recipes/packages
 * ssl/tls configs
 * ntp
 * module blacklist
 * change ip tables xeoma server range to just the single ip, doesn't need to be a range
+* sudo for `me` ssh user, or at least in the `xeoma` group for archive management

 opts for systemd unit
 ```